-§20.5 Effective July 1, 2008, there shall be available an amount equal to one percent of the total of the salaries on June 30, 2008, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2008.
-Such distribution shall occur not later than December 31, 2008, and shall be retroactive to July 1, 2008, or September 1, 2008, as appropriate to professional obligation.
-The total of the basic annual salaries on June 30, 2008 shall include the total salaries of part-time employees in service on April 30, 2008, but whose employment expires prior to July 1, 2008.
-If the part-time employee is employed prior to the distribution of the pool, the employee will be eligible for a discretionary increase at the discretion of the State University Trustees.
+\$20.8 Effective July 1, 2014, there shall be available an amount equal to one-half percent of the total of the basic annual salaries on June 30, 2014, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2014 and at the time of payment.
+Twenty-eight percent of the total pool will be earmarked for distribution to part-time employees.
+Each campus will receive an allocation of the 28 percent from the total of the basic annual salaries equivalent to their actual percentage of the part-time population as of the June 30th pool determination.
+The distribution shall be made to incumbents in the form of a lump sum payment not added to basic annual salaries on June 30, 2014 shall include the total salaries of part-time employees in service on April 30, 2014, but whose employment expires prior to July 1, 2014.
+If the part-time employee is employed prior to the distribution of the pool, the employee will be eligible for a discretionary payment at the discretion of the State University Trustees.

-§20.6 a.
-The basic annual salaries, as of July 1, 2009, of incumbents of positions in the State University in the Professional Services Negotiating Unit shall be increased by three percent commencing the first day of the payroll period closest to (1) July 2, 2009, for employees having a calendar-year or college-year professional obligation, or (2) September 1, 2009, for employees having an academic-year professional obligation, except that certain incumbents at the State University of New York at Binghamton, the Colleges of Technology and the Colleges of Agriculture and Technology heretofore specifically identified by the Department of Audit and Control for the purpose of establishing the effective date of eligibility for salary increases shall be granted said salary increase on July 2, 2009.
+§20.9 a.
+The basic annual salaries, as of June 30, 2015, of incumbents of positions in the State University in the Professional Services Negotiating Unit shall be increased by two percent commencing the first day of the payroll period closest to (1) July 1, 2015, for employees having a calendar-year or college-year professional obligation, or (2) September 1, 2015, for employees having an academic-year professional obligation, except that certain incumbents at the State University of New York at Binghamton, the Colleges of Technology and the Colleges of Agriculture and Technology heretofore specifically identified by the Department of Audit and Control for the purpose of establishing the effective date of eligibility for salary increases shall be granted said salary increase on July 1, 2015.

 b.
-Notwithstanding the provisions of subdivision (a) of this section, an employee in service on April 30, 2009, whose employment expires prior to July 2, 2009, who would have been eligible for the salary increase provided for in subdivision (a) of this section if employment had continued through July 2, 2009, shall be eligible for the salary increase provided for in subdivision (a) of this section if the employee is reemployed in an equivalent position for at least one semester or equivalent of the 12-month period commencing on July 2, 2009.
+Notwithstanding the provisions of subdivision (a) of this section, an employee in service on April 30, 2015, whose employment expires prior to July 1, 2015, who would have been eligible for the salary increase provided for in subdivision (a) of this section if employment had continued through July 1, 2015, shall be eligible for the salary increase provided for in subdivision (a) of this section if the employee is reemployed in an equivalent position for at least one semester or equivalent of the 12-month period commencing on July 1, 2015.

-- c.
-Notwithstanding the provisions of subdivision (a) of this section, an employee in service during a portion of the 12-month period commencing on July 2, 2008, for at least a semester or equivalent, but whose employment expires prior to July 2, 2009, shall be eligible for the salary increase provided for in subdivision (a) of this section if the employee is reemployed in an equivalent position for at least one semester or equivalent of the 12-month period commencing on July 2, 2009. - d.1.
+c.
+Notwithstanding the provisions of subdivision (a) of this section, an employee in service during a portion of the 12-month period commencing on July 1, 2014, for at least a semester or equivalent, but whose employment expires prior to July 1, 2015, shall be eligible for the salary increase provided for in subdivision (a) of this section if the employee is reemployed in an equivalent position for at least one semester or equivalent of the 12-month period commencing on July 1, 2015.

+d.1.
 Salary minimums shall be established for the following ranks or grades or positions equated to them and shall be effective on the dates of the salary increases provided pursuant to subdivision (a) of this section:

-Academic Employees Academic Year Professional Obligation Calendar Year
+Academic Employees Academic Year Professional Obligation Calendar Year Professor Librarian \$57,517 Associate Professor Associate Librarian \$46,410 \$55,468 Assistant Professor Lecturer .
+Sr. Assistant Librarian \$39,229 \$46,923 Instructor \$34,276 \$40,940

-Professor Librarian \$53,157 \$63,586

-Associate Professor \$42,892 \$51,263

-Assistant Professor Lecturer Sr. Assistant Librarian \$36,256 \$43,366

-Instructor \$31,678 \$37,837
+Professional Em ployees Professional Obligation

-Professional Employees Calendar Year Professional Obligation College Year
+Calendar Year College Year

-Salary Level VI \$69,587 \$58,211
+Salary Level VI \$62,985

-V \$56,950 \$47,630
+V \$51,537

-IV
+IV \$42,988

-III
+III \$37,351

-II
+II \$33,076

-I \$31,678 \$26,620
+I\$34,276 \$28,804